OfficineArduinoTorino/ITS-Torino/_schede/2_project.markdown

 - Riccardo
 - Matteo

+Codes and materials for this project can be found [here](https://github.com/OfficineArduinoTorino/ITS-Torino/tree/master/Final%20Projects/gruppo%202%20The%20Sniffer%20/TheSniffer)

 # How much and how do we use the internet today?

 Our project consists of a physical sniffer, a device which, if connected to a network, intercepts, quantifies and memorises the traffic passing through the network and shows an output of the amount of traffic.